leanderseige/dr550mkii-bypass/README.md

 I experimented with different values for the components and this was the first attempt delivering a usable signal to my audio mixer.
 I am sure this can be done better.
 Feel free to make suggestions for a better amp.

+The stereo panorama seemed not to be right in the middle, maybe I should have searched components for both channels which match each other as good as possible.
+I intend using the left (mono) channel in most cases anyway so this is no big thing at all.
+Turning the pan knob a little doesn't hurt either.

 ![Stereo Amplifier](amplifier/circuit.png)

 ## Modifications